 1) A custom writing service

 2) An editing service, if you already have a first draft.

 2) A collection of the BEST reference letters that we've ever seen, along with detailed advice for writing (and getting) persuasive letters of recommendation for medical school

 1. Well-intentioned bosses and faculty members who don't know what to say.
 A great letter offers a critical analysis of your strengths and weaknesses from someone who knows you well enough to make an impartial assessment.
 Details must reinforce and complement the information in your essays.

 3. Faculty references who don't understand the non-academic aspects of the selection process.
-Top-tier graduate programs in business attract candidates from disciplines as diverse as art history and geophysics.
-To gain admission to top schools, applicants must demonstrate skills beyond the scope of their undergraduate course work.
+Top-tier medical schools attract candidates from disciplines as diverse as art history and geophysics.
+To gain admission to these programs, applicants must demonstrate skills beyond the scope of their undergraduate course work.
 Many faculty references simply say, "Sam's academic record speaks for itself."
 Unfortunately, this is not helpful for highly competitive medical schools, where leadership and interpersonal skills are as highly valued as academic success.

 bosses and faculty members who don't have the time to write the letters